 This is where Trinity Purchasing has been of tremendous value to the hotel.
 Trinity is an international procurement organisation that focuses on the hospitality industry, offering members considerable savings through collective purchasing activities.
 The company works with over 800 affiliated hotels and restaurants in Belgium, Luxembourg, the Netherlands, France, Germany, Ireland, the United Kingdom, Italy, Austria, Finland and Dubai, with a portfolio covering all hospitality sectors.

-The recent acquisition of the business by Aramark, Ireland's leading contract catering and facilities management business, is exciting for all concerned & will only make Trinity Purchasing more suitable & more powerful for their customers.
+The recent acquisition of the business by Avendra (itself owned by Aramark – Ireland’s leading contract catering and facilities management business), is exciting for all concerned & will only make Trinity Purchasing more suitable & more powerful for their customers.

 Naomi told us: “At the outset Trinity proceeded with routine inspections and audits of our suppliers and items ordered to ensure that we were buying competitively in each department.”